The pandemic at sea: How cruise ships exposed thousands on board and helped spread the virus around the world

 One of the world’s first indications of the wild infectiousness of the coronavirus came in February, when it whipped through the Diamond Princess, a 2,666-passenger ship docked at a port in Japan.

-A study published in March by the CDC found that the coronavirus was brought aboard by a passenger but quickly jumped to crew, including those responsible for preparing food, and spread quickly among ship workers from there.
+A study published in March by the CDC found that the coronavirus was brought aboard by a passenger but quickly jumped to the crew, including those responsible for preparing food, and spread quickly among ship workers from there.

 More than 700 passengers and crew members ultimately tested positive and 13 died.
 Some Americans tested positive for the coronavirus only after they were aboard buses headed to government-chartered airplanes to be flown back to the United States.

-James Lawler, an infectious disease expert at the University of Nebraska Medical Center who traveled to Japan to help evacuate Americans, said the Diamond Princess demonstrated the difficulty of attempting to discern sick from healthy people in a closed environment like a cruise ship.
+James Lawler, an infectious disease expert at the University of Nebraska Medical Center who traveled to Japan to help Americans evacuate, said the Diamond Princess demonstrated the difficulty of attempting to discern sick from healthy people in a closed environment like a cruise ship.

 “You just have to treat everybody like they’re infected," he said.